AlexArcPy/intern-wiki/Configuring-Intern.md

 <tr>
 <th scope="row"><code>capabilities</code><br><pre><code>{ 'idle-timeout': 60 }</code></pre></th>
 <td>The default desired capabilities for all environments being tested.
 These capabilities can be overridden per-environment in the <code>environments</code> array.
 See <a href="https://code.google.com/p/selenium/wiki/DesiredCapabilities">Selenium DesiredCapabilities</a> for standard Selenium capabilities and <a href="https://saucelabs.com/docs/additional-config#desired-capabilities">Sauce Labs Additional Configuration</a> for Sauce Labs capabilities.
+The <code>name</code> capability will be filled in with the module ID of the configuration file being used.
 The <code>build</code> capability will be filled in with the current commit ID from the <code>TRAVIS_COMMIT</code> environment variable automatically, if it exists.</td>
 </tr>

 <tr>